 Howard FW0008 Feed-N-Wax Wood Polish and Conditioner ~ 8 oz – $3.53

 Feed-N-Wax Wood Polish and Conditioner ~ 8 oz

 Another Howard product that I love!
-This one I wouldn’t recommend using over paint.
+I wouldn’t recommend using this one over paint.
 It’s great for wood furniture that needs to be conditioned.
 Plus it also has carnauba wax so it offers strong protection as well.
 It brings the color out in the wood beautifully.
 After applying you will need to buff it similar to other waxes used over chalk or milk paint.

 This wax is also a close second: